jbroadway/lemur/README.md

 * To learner/instructor for assessment replies
 * To instructor for new comments
 * To instructor for new learner registered
-* To learner welcome email, course subscribed confirmation/receipt
+* To learner welcome email

 Documentation: